gowthamg2611/docker/README.md

 # docker
-to learn the docker &amp; build the docker
+to learn the docker &amp; build web apps